pdg137/micropython-build/README.md

-# Micropython build scripts
+# MicroPython build scripts

 This repository contains code and instructions for building [MicroPython] firmware images for the Pololu 3pi+ 2040 Robot.

 ## Building with Nix

-To build a combined UF2 file that contains both Micropython (compiled from source) and a filesystem with Pololu example code, install [Nix] and [Git] on a Linux machine, then navigate to this directory and run `./build.sh -A pololu-3pi-2040-robot`.
+To build a combined UF2 file that contains both MicroPython (compiled from source) and a filesystem with Pololu example code, install [Nix] and [Git] on a Linux machine, then navigate to this directory and run `./build.sh -A pololu-3pi-2040-robot`.

-You can also build Micropython itself without a filesystem by running `./build.sh -A pololu-3pi-2040-robot.base`.
+You can also build MicroPython itself without a filesystem by running `./build.sh -A pololu-3pi-2040-robot.base`.

 These builds are reproducible: if you build the firmware the same way on two